2025/26 Board Members

-President - Jerry Mundell (pictured with Linda Matheson, decorations chair)
+President - Jerry Mundell (pictured with Linda Matheson)

 Vice President - Vacant

-Membership - Joy Kosterman (pictured with Jim McCown - see Treasurer)
+Membership - Joy Kosterman (right) with Jim McCown (left)

 Secretary - Mary Cartner